Is carriage on purchase an expense?

 Explanation: The carriage on sales is carriage outwards as the carriage deals outwardly with the cost of shipping and storage borne by the company when delivering the goods to a customer.
 It is shown in the income statement in the cost of the goods sold section.
 This also be presented in the balance sheet asset side.

-See also What is shortage shipment?
+See also What is backhaul movement?

 What is carriage on sales and carriage on purchases?